Jewish Community Concerns

 Screenshot from Feb 7, 2021 webinar by Samia Shoman, LESMC Leadership Team

-Partners of the Critical/Liberated ES movement, such as the Arab Resource and Organizing Center (AROC), have announced that their priority is to promote BDS and anti-Israel advocacy in ES classes.
+Partners of the Liberated ES movement, such as the Arab Resource and Organizing Center (AROC), have announced that their priority is to promote anti-Israel advocacy in ES classes.

 Screen Shot 2021-01-06 at 2.41.08 PM.png